Top quality Suffolk rams to be sold at upcoming sales

 Lot 12 William Montgomery sold for 820gns to Sandra Hunter, Bushmills, Co Antrim

-Lot 21 RC&JC Watson sold for 820gns to M Nicholson, Kilkeel, Co Down
+Lot 21 RC and JC Watson sold for 820gns to M Nicholson, Kilkeel, Co Down

-Lot 20 RC&JC Watson sold for 720gns to Brian Taylor, Ligoniel, Belfast
+Lot 20 RC and JC Watson sold for 720gns to Brian Taylor, Ligoniel, Belfast

 Lot 24 Callum Patterson sold for 700gns to Frank McCloskey, Dungiven, Co Londonderry

-Lot 18 AJ&NJ Robinson sold for 660gns to TD Weatherup, Carrickfergus, Co Antrim
+Lot 18 AJ and NJ Robinson sold for 660gns to TD Weatherup, Carrickfergus, Co Antrim

 Lot 14 Geoffrey Douglas sold for 620gns to S and J Mullan, Limavady